Emirates Cup

-The Emirates Cup is a pre-season association football invitational competition hosted by English club Arsenal at their home ground, Emirates Stadium, in Holloway, London.
-The two-day competition was inaugurated in 2007 and is named after Arsenal's main sponsor, Emirates.
-It has been held every summer except 2012 due to the London Olympics, 2016 because of pitch renovation work, 2018 because of stadium building work, and 2020 and 2021 due to the COVID-19 pandemic.
+The Emirates Cup is a pre-season association football competition hosted by English club Arsenal at their home ground, the Emirates Stadium in Holloway, London.
+Created in 2007 and named after the club's principal shirt sponsor, Emirates, the tournament consists of exhibition games with invited clubs held in the summer.
+It is not sanctioned as a competitive event and carries no official recognition.
+The competition was not staged in 2012 due to the London Olympics, in 2016 and 2018 due to stadium maintenance, and in 2020 and 2021 because of the COVID-19 pandemic.

-The competition in its first decade followed a point scoring system much like the Amsterdam Tournament, whereby each team played two matches, with three points awarded for a win, one point for a draw and none for a loss.
-An additional point is awarded for every goal scored; this was scrapped in 2011, but made a return from the 2013 edition.
-From 2009, total shots on target throughout the tournament has been used as a tiebreaker if teams are tied on points, goal difference and goals scored.
-Since 2019, the Emirates Cup has been shortened to a one-day tournament with the inclusion of Arsenal Women.
+The tournament format, though occasionally revised, has always prioritised entertainment and brand exposure for Emirates over competitive football.
+In its early editions, teams earned three points for a win, one for a draw, and none for a loss, with an extra point awarded for each goal scored.
+This was dropped in 2011 but reinstated from 2013.
+If teams finish level on points, total shots on target have been used as a further tiebreaker since 2009.
+Since 2019, the event has been shortened to a single-day format.

-Arsenal won the inaugural tournament in 2007, and further wins followed in 2009, 2010, 2015, 2017, and most recently 2022.
-Five other sides have won the Emirates Cup: Hamburg in 2008, New York Red Bulls in 2011, Galatasaray in 2013, Valencia in 2014 and Lyon in 2019.
-Lyon and Paris Saint-Germain are the most regular guests, both having been invited to compete in the tournament on three occasions; Lyon won the tournament and finished as runners-up once, while PSG finished as runners-up twice.
+Arsenal, as the organisers and perennial hosts, have won the most titles, winning the competition nine times.
+Other one-time winners include Hamburger SV (2008), New York Red Bulls (2011), Galatasaray (2013), Valencia (2014) and Lyon (2019).
+Lyon have appeared more often than any other visiting side, with four invitations.
+Arsenal are the current holders, having defeated Athletic Bilbao 3–0 in the 2025 edition.

 History

 Arsenal first announced their intention to stage a pre-season competition at their home ground, the Emirates Stadium, in March 2007.
 Managing director Keith Edelman revealed plans were at an exploratory stage, and added: "It would be in pre-season, around late July, and tickets would be reasonably priced.
 We feel it could be a really exciting event."
 Details of the tournament were formally announced on 1 May 2007, with Italian champions Inter Milan, French side Paris Saint-Germain and German outfit Hamburg confirmed as participants.
-Hamburg's qualification into the Intertoto Cup meant they withdrew from the competition; the club were subsequently replaced by Spain's Valencia.
+Hamburg's qualification into the UEFA Intertoto Cup meant they withdrew from the competition; the club was subsequently replaced by Spain's Valencia.